sriramprog/RAG-based-FinTech-Chatbot/src/optimizations/README.md

 ## Optimizations – How to Read This Folder

-This folder contains focused experiments and optimization tasks designed to stress-test, compare, and refine specific components of the RAG pipeline after initial feasibility was established.
+This folder contains focused experiments and optimization tasks designed to evaluate, stress-test, and refine specific components of the RAG pipeline after the initial end-to-end baseline was established.
-Unlike the Initial Analysis stage, notebooks and scripts here are deliberately scoped, comparative, and task-driven, with the goal of improving accuracy, robustness, and scalability across real-world financial PDFs.
+Work in this folder is deliberately comparative and task-oriented, answering concrete system design questions around segmentation, model selection, and multi-document retrieval.

 # Purpose of This Folder
 - Optimize document ingestion, segmentation, and routing strategies